open-contracting-extensions/ocds_documentation_extension/README.md

-# Documentation details
+# Document details

-The OCDS `documents` block, which is used widely through the different sections of the standard, provides a means to link out to externally hosted documents.
-However, some publishers have more detailed information about these documents.
+[Document objects](https://standard.open-contracting.org/latest/en/schema/reference/#document) are used to describe and link to documents.
+This extension adds fields to document objects to:

-This extension describes a way to:
+* Indicate the page numbers at which relevant information can be found within a large document

-* Indicate document's specific page numbers
+* Describe any special arrangements needed to access the document
-* Describe any additional arrangements required to access the document or find the relevant information
+* Name the author of the document (not to be confused with its publisher)

-* Record the author of the document
+Use cases include:

-Indicating the specific pages where information is found supports quality assurance of disclosure.
+* Accessing the document and locating the information within it

-Describing `accessDetails` for a document ensures, even when documents are only accessible through attendance at a location (for example), that users can find how to discover them - and also ensures that auditors can check documents that have been made accessible in the appropriate ways.
+* Checking whether authors are involved in other ways in the contracting process, e.g. as bidders

-Recording the `author` of a document is important for checking whether there are potential conflicts of interest to be aware of: for example, when the author of a feasibility study is later involved in the team submitting a bid.
+* Measuring the accessibility of documents

 ## Example